Byzantine Generals in the Permissionless Setting: The framework

 \subsection{The adversary}

-Appendix 4 gives an expanded version of this subsection, which also considers the meaning of probabilisitic statements in detail.
+Appendix 5 gives an expanded version of this subsection and also considers the meaning of probabilisitic statements in detail.
 In the permissionless setting, we generally consider Byzantine faults, thought of as being carried out with malicious intent by an \emph{adversary}.
 The adversary controls a fixed set of faulty processors - in formal terms, the difference between faulty and non-faulty processors is that the state transition diagram for faulty processors might not be $\mathtt{S}$, as specified by the protocol.
 In this paper, we consider a static (i.e. non-mobile) adversary that controls a set of processors that is fixed from the start of the protocol execution.
 We do this to give the strongest possible form of our impossibility results.
-Since protocols will be expected to behave well with respect to all possible message delays consistent with the setting, it will sometimes be useful to \emph{think of} the adversary as also having control over the length of message delays.

 We place no bound on the \emph{size} of the set of processors controlled by the adversary.
 Rather, placing bounds on the power of the adversary in the permissionless setting means limiting their resource balance.
 For $q\in [0,1]$, we say the adversary is $q$-\emph{bounded} if their total resource balance is always at most a $q$ fraction of the total, i.e.\ for all $M,t$, $\sum_{p\in P_A} \mathcal{R}(\mathtt{U}_p,t,M)\leq q\cdot \sum_{p\in P} \mathcal{R}(\mathtt{U}_p,t,M) $, where $P_A$ is the set of processors controlled by the adversary.